EARnagram/lessons/sec1/js_objects/lesson/README.md

 Let's go over what we learned:

 - How do we create an object using an object literal?
-- What is another term for an object property
+- What is another term for an object property?
 - Object properties can contain what kinds of data types?

 #### References